tarwn/lessthandot-hugo/blogs/content/posts/2010-08-28-interesting-t-sql-problems.md

   @TotalCount
 ```

-Hope you find these problems interesting as well and see you in a week (or more)&#8230;
+Hope you find these problems interesting as well and see you in a week (or more)…

 The next series of this blog: